handsontable/handsontable/.github/PULL_REQUEST_TEMPLATE.md

 ### Checklist:
 <!--- Go over all the following points, and put an `x` in all the boxes that apply. -->
 <!--- If you're unsure about any of these, don't hesitate to ask.
 We're here to help! -->
-- [ ] My code follows the code style of this project,
+- [ ] I have reviewed the guidelines about [Contributing to Handsontable](https://github.com/handsontable/handsontable/blob/master/CONTRIBUTING.md) and I confirm that my code follows the code style of this project.
+- [ ] I have signed the [Contributor License Agreement](https://docs.google.com/forms/d/e/1FAIpQLScpMq4swMelvw3-onxC8Jl29m0fVp5hpf7d1yQVklqVjGjWGA/viewform?c=0&w=1)
 - [ ] My change requires a change to the documentation.